Steakhouse syndrome is when a mass of food gets stuck on the way to the stomach. It gets stuck in the tube that connects the mouth and stomach.

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Tests may be done if it keeps happening with no clear cause.
 Tests may include:

 The food may move down to the stomach on its own.
-To help it move the doctor may recommend:
+To help it move the doctor may advise:

 - An injection of glucagon.
-It will ease pressure in your throat and may allow food to pass.
+It will ease pressure in the throat and may allow food to pass.

 An endoscopy may be done if the food does not pass.
 A scope will be passed through the mouth and down the throat.
 Small tools will be passed down the tube to remove the food or push it down to the stomach.

-To help reduce your chance of steakhouse syndrome:
+To help reduce the risk of steakhouse syndrome:

 - Chew slowly and until the food is small enough to safely swallow.

-- Follow your treatment plan for health issues in the throat or stomach.
+- Follow any treatment plan given for health issues in the throat or stomach.